SAML 2.0 Configuration

 You will need to share this value with users once the configuration is ready to be used.

-Once you have your organization identifier, you can proceed to enabling and configuring your integration.
+Once you have your SSO identifier, you can proceed to enabling and configuring your integration.
 To enable login with SSO:

 From the Type dropdown menu, select the SAML 2.0 option.
 If you intend to use OIDC instead, switch over to the OIDC Configuration Guide.